Awesome Two Day ITINERARY for what TO DO in Istanbul TURKEY

-Sultanahmet is named directly after Sultan Ahmed I, who commissioned Sultan Ahmed’s Mosque (The Blue Mosque) in order to rival the Ayasofya (Hagia Sophia).
+Sultanahmet is named directly after Sultan Ahmed I, who commissioned Sultan Ahmed’s Mosque (better known to visitors as The Blue Mosque) in order to rival the Ayasofya (Hagia Sophia).

-I’m aware that Istanbul offers much more than the Sultanahmet District, but that is my primary focus right now, based on my experience.
-Sarah from Aegean Journeys was a great resource and I highly recommend her Turkey tours.
-Click here for more info on Aegean Journeys.
+I’m aware that Istanbul offers much more than the Sultanahmet District, but that’s my primary focus in this story based on my experience.

-My first tip, is that I highly suggest staying within the district.
-We stayed at the Hali Hotel and it was walking distance from everything we wanted to see.
-Trip Advisor is a great place to research and narrow down the hotel accommodation of a certain area.
+Pro Tip: I highly suggest staying within the district, something like the Hali Hotel (Hotel Carpet) which is within walking distance from everything you would want to see.
+Trip Advisor is also a great place to research and narrow down the hotel accommodations of a certain area within a large city.

 My second tip is to hire a guide for at least part of the first day.
 This way it’s easier to learn the area with the guide and gain an understanding of the detailed history of each attraction.

-Here are my recommendations of how you can spend two days in the Sultanahmet District:
+Here are MY recommendations on how you can spend two days in the Sultanahmet District of Istanbul TURKEY.

-A short walk away from the Blue Mosque, you will find the Topkapi Palace and Museum.
+A short walk away from the Blue Mosque, you’ll find the Topkapi Palace.
 It was turned into a museum in 1924 at the end of the Ottoman Empire.
 The Sultans preferred to spend time at their palaces on the Bosporus.
-We didn’t visit the museum, but instead went into the palace grounds of Gulhane Parki.
-This park was beautiful and there were many colorful tulips while we were visiting.
-It’s a quiet spot in a busy city.

-[pic Gulhane Parki] After leaving the park, the Bosporus is another nearby place to visit.
-A nice relaxing stop at an outdoor café along the Bosporus to have tea and give the feet a rest.
+After leaving the park, the Bosporus is another nearby place to visit.
+Taken in a nice relaxing stop at an outdoor café along the Bosporus to have tea and give your feet a rest.

-Following the Bosporus to the waterfront area, there are more restaurants, food carts and the station to board the ferry.
-Taking a cruise on the ferry is a nice way to spend the afternoon.
-There are so many historic sites to see during the cruise, as well as general sight-seeing.
-The Maiden’s Tower sits in the center of the waterway between the Asian side and the European side.
+Following the Bosporus to the waterfront area, there are more restaurants, food carts, and the station to board the ferry.
+It’s only around 12 Turkish Lira (less than $1.50 USD).
+Taking a cruise on the ferry is a nice, relaxing, and traffic-free way to spend the afternoon and immerse yourself quickly in the city.
+I took it all the way to Osmangazi Köprüsü (Osmangazi Bridge) where it turned around and went back for a roundtrip.
+There are so many historic sites to see during the cruise, as well as general sightseeing.
+The Kız Kulesi (Maiden’s Tower) sits in the center of the waterway between the Asian side and the European side.

 After the ferry ride and the tour of the Bosporus the next stop may be the Egyptian Bazaar (Spice Market.)
 This is another must see, for you can experience all of the scents and flavors.
 The Spice Market was built in 1660 and has always been the center for spice trade in Istanbul.
 There are approximately 85 shops selling spices, Turkish Delight, dried fruit and nuts, as well as souvenirs.
 This would be a good time to shop at the end of the day.
 You will be tired and ready for the return to the hotel and to have a nice dinner at one of the patio restaurants near Sultanahmet Square.